-Australians are complaining less about their telecommunications services – but with a new complaint lodged every 4 minutes last year, the industry ombudsman has warned that “essential” telecommunications services still have a lot of room to improve.
+Australians are complaining less about their telecommunications services – but with a new complaint lodged every four minutes last year, the industry ombudsman has warned that “essential” telecommunications services still have a lot of room to improve.

 Peak industry body the Telecommunications Industry Ombudsman (TIO) received 130,942 online and phone contacts during the 2023-24 financial year, the agency revealed in its latest annual report, with 56,718 complaints referred to telecommunications providers – down 14.6 per cent on the previous year.